Wednesday 22 August, 6pm

 Lucy Parker | 2016, 6 minutes

-Fire was made for the exhibition The sun went in, the fire went out: landscapes in film, performance and text.
+The work was made for the exhibition The sun went in, the fire went out: landscapes in film, performance and text in Chelsea Space, London, 2016.
 This title was itself taken from a notebook of the archaeologist and writer Jacquetta Hawkes, author of A Land (1951), a poetic history of the British Isles examined through its geology.
 In the wild, two women cycle through various arduous methods of igniting a fire.

 Courtesy of LUX and Lucy Parker